rodrigov1/rodrigov1/README.md

 Hi there, I'm Rodrigo!

-I'm a senior computer engineering student, throghout my career I've been working both in low-level software development with C and Assembler (LPC1769 / PIC16F887) as well as high-level development with Java and C++.
+Throughout my career, I've worked in low-level software development with C and Assembler and embedded systems with LPC1769 and PIC16F887.
+However, I've also worked with high-level software development using Java and C++, at the same time I've looked deeper into the nuances of software production such as software engineering, design and architecture patterns, software testing and requirements engineering.

 - 🎓 Senior computer engineering student @ FCEFyN, UNC
 - 🏠 Córdoba capital @ Argentina